Thomas Young (bishop): Life

 He was the son of John Young and Eleanor his wife, and was born at Hodgeston, Pembrokeshire, in 1507.
 He became a student at Broadgates Hall, Oxford, and graduated B. A. 14 June 1529, M. A. 19 March 1533, as secular chaplain, B.C.L.
 17 February 1538, (disputation for) D.C.L.
 13 February 1566, and was admitted in London.
 He became principal of his hall in 1542, and resigned in 1546.
 He had already become vicar of Llanfihangel Castell Gwallter, Cardiganshire, in 1541, rector of Hogeston in 1542, and, in the same year, of Nash-with-Upton, Pembrokeshire.
 In 1542 he became precentor of St David's Cathedral, entering into residence in 1547.
 Opposing the actions of Robert Ferrar, Bishop of St David's, who had made him his commissary, he, with others of the canons, drew up articles against him.
-Those were investigated by a commission appointed by Edward VI in 1549.
+These were investigated by a commission appointed by Edward VI in 1549.
 Ferrar, in vindication of himself, accused Young and another canon of despoiling the cathedral of crosses, chalices, censers, and other plate, jewels, and ornaments.
 John Foxe comments very severely on Young's conduct.

-On Queen Mary's accession Young was one of the six who, in convocation in 1553, publicly avowed his adherence to the Reformation and resigned his preferments.
+On Queen Mary I's accession Young was one of the six who, in convocation in 1553, publicly avowed his adherence to the Reformation and resigned his preferments.
 He was a Marian exile in Germany.
 His successor, Morgan Phillips, fellow of Oriel College, Oxford, was collated precentor on 31 May 1554.